 The Committee publishes a monthly newsletter with a round up of Open Access policy news, meetings and events.
 To receive the newsletter, please email email@example.com

-The latest version of the newsletter can be viewed in PDF format.
+The latest version of the newsletter can be viewed here.

 The Royal Society of Biology's Research Dissemination Committee champions sustainable and equitable practices in the circulation and curation of research outputs, and guides the Society’s work on Open Access support.
 For more information on the Committee and its activities, please visit the Research Dissemination Committee pages.

 Open Access (OA) stands for the unrestricted access to peer-reviewed research.
 Under the OA publishing models, individuals are able to read, search and download content free of charge.
 This is a change from the traditional publication model where readers pay to access journal articles or institutions pay subscription fees to a suite of journals for their researchers and readers to access.

 There have been a number of policy changes in recent years that reflect the UK Governments commitment to OA.
 The following paragraphs provide more information; if you have any further queries please contact us at firstname.lastname@example.org

 The Finch Group

 To examine how UK-funded research ﬁndings can be made more accessible, and independent Working Group on Expanding Access to Published Research Findings (also known as the Finch Committee after Chair Dame Janet Finch) was established in 2011.
 Head of science policy, Dr Laura Bellingan was one of three representatives for Learned Societies on the working group.
 The final report, published in June 2012 is available for download.
 In essence, the group recommended a clear policy direction in the UK towards support for ‘Gold’ open access publishing, where publishers receive their revenues from authors rather than readers, and so research articles become freely accessible to everyone immediately upon publication.